Personal Social and Health Education

 In the Lower Sixth we run a Key Skills course.
 Every pupil attends a variety of workshops on higher education choices, careers, PSHE, and study and examination skills.
 This course is designed to develop skills, broaden experience, and complement academic courses.
 The PSHE element involves discussion of alcohol, drugs, sex education and maintaining good mental health, and is supplemented by visiting speakers during the year.
 Most recently these have included talks on personal safety from a local PC, a driving safety workshop led by Somerset Road Safety, and a talk by an OA on mental health.

 We promote the active involvement of pupils in all sessions.
 Pupils develop enquiry and discussion skills, learn to make decisions, solve problems, work independently and in groups, and learn from each other.
 Presentations and debates are often pupil-led, and as issues in the wider world arise, we include these in our discussions or activities.

 Discussion of sensitive, controversial and often challenging issues takes place in lessons, where classes develop their own ground rules with their teacher so that discussions are positive, sensitive, and all pupils' opinions and contributions are appreciated.
 Since PSHE is a subject that is all-encompassing, some topics are then followed up with further discussions in tutorials and in houses.
-If pupils wish to talk to someone individually, they can speak to their Housemaster/Housemistress, their tutor, the Medical Centre, the Independent Listener, or the Deputy Head (Pastoral).
+If pupils wish to talk to someone individually, they can speak to their Housemaster/Housemistress, their tutor, the Medical Centre (and the School Counsellor), the Independent Listener, or the Deputy Head (Pastoral).